Eduarda Braum: Miss Supranational 2025

 On 27 June 2025, Braum represented Brazil and won Miss Supranational 2025, competing against 66 other candidates at Strzelecki Park Amphitheater, Nowy Sącz, Lesser Poland, Poland.

 During the question and answer round of the pageant, she was asked: "How do you handle criticism, especially as a public figure?
 And what have you learned from it?", Eduarda replied:

 Throughout my journey, I learned to understand myself and realized that the most important thing is to know who I am and why I am here.
 When you truly understand yourself, what others say will no longer be so important and life will become easier.

 Braum was crowned by her predecessor, Harashta Haifa Zahra of Indonesia, making her the first Brazilian and fifth Latin American woman to win the title after Andrea Aguilera of Ecuador at Miss Supranational 2023.

+As reigning Miss Supranational, Eduarda travelled to fourteen (14) countries so far, such as: Poland (after winning the contest); United States (Disney and attending the sash ceremony for the new Miss Supranational Cuba in Miami); Saint Barthélemy, Italy, Philippines and Thailand (vacation/holiday period); India (attending Miss Diva 2025); Mexico (attending Miss Mexico 2025 pageant); Dominican Republic (for Miss and Mister Supranational DR 2026), Colombia (as an ambassador for the fight against leprosy in Cali), Spain (for Miss RNB España Supranational), Indonesia (for the final of Puteri Indonesia 2026); Czech Republic (for the Miss Czech Republic 2026 final); South Africa (during the Miss SA 2026 final);